stappersg/vBook/src/tuto/0/basic.md

 export const blacklist = file("conf.d/blacklist.txt", "fqdn");
 ```

+> See the [Object Reference](/src/reference/vSL/objects.md#Objects) chapter for more information.

-The content of the `blacklist.txt` file is:
+The contents of the `/etc/vsmtp/conf.d/blacklist.txt` file is:

 ```text
 domain-spam.com